 |

-Challengers are manufactured as quick-build kits There are four Challenger models: two two-seaters and two single-seaters.
-All two-seat Challengers have full dual controls installed at the factory.
+which have been replaced by new 582 powered Challenger Light Sport models.
+Challengers are manufactured as quick-build kits Challengers come in two-seat and single-seat variants.
+The two-seaters have full dual controls installed at the factory.
 The singles exist primarily in the United States where they can qualify under FAR Part 103 to be flown without registration or licence.
 In Canada all planes are registered and all pilots are licensed so people opt for the flexibility of the two-seaters.
 The two-seat Challenger II comes in both long wing and clip wing

 models.
 The long wing Challenger II has tremendous lifting capacity.
 It has earned a reputation as being excellent for float and amphibious operations, for ski flying from deep or heavy snow, and for soaring as a motorglider.
 The long wing's span can be reduced 2 feet by replacing the standard bow wingtips with the optional Hoerner fiberglass tips, thus increasing roll rate and cruise speeds.
 The clip wing Challenger II is known as a nimble cross-country cruiser.
 Its shorter span gives higher speeds and faster roll rates plus a sportier feel.
 Over the years the long wing Challenger has been refined to the point where it has substantially closed the speed and roll rate gap with the clip wing.
 Most Canadians select the long wing with the optional tips for it's greater versatility.